g1eng/sdatch/README.md

 * VSCode or WebStorm are recommended for editors.
 * `npm run bundle` to make new bundle in `dist` dir.
-* before `npm run test`, run `./replace_nyc.sh` to replace native coverage tool from nyc to c8. (dirty hack)
+* run `./replace_nyc.sh` before `npm run test`.
+It replaces native coverage tool from nyc to c8. (dirty hack)

 ### Testing on Containers

-`docker-compose` is convenient to check e2e behavior of bundled script.
+`docker-compose` is useful to check e2e behavior of bundled script.

 ```shell
 docker-compose up -d